 SHRA will provide notices on non-English speaking radio and television stations, and in non-English print media about available language assistance services and how to access them.
-Publicizing the opening of the HCV wait list is conducted through news items in the following media outlets prior to and during the opening of public housing and the Housing Choice Voucher Program wait lists:
+Publicizing the opening of the HCV wait list is conducted through news items in English and non-English media outlets prior to and during the opening of public housing and the Housing Choice Voucher Program wait lists.